-The Company and Stanley M. Bergman entered into an employment agreement dated as of January 1, 1992 (the "Employment Agreement"), providing for his continued employment as Chairman of the Board, President and Chief Executive Officer until December 31, 1999.
-The Employment Agreement provides Mr. Bergman with a base salary of \$519,050 for 1997, \$544,050 for 1998, and \$559,050 for 1999.
-In addition, the Employment Agreement provides for incentive compensation to be determined by the

-Compensation Committee of the Board of Directors (or, if there is no Compensation Committee, the Board of Directors).
-Based on the range of incentive compensation provided for in the employment agreement, it is anticipated that incentive compensation for 1997 will be in the range of \$75,000 to \$445,000.
-The range of incentive compensation increases to \$80,000 to \$465,000 in 1998, and \$85,000 to \$485,000 in 1999.
+The Company and Stanley M. Bergman entered into an employment agreement, dated as of January 1, 1992 (the "Employment Agreement"), providing for his continued employment as Chairman of the Board, President and Chief Executive Officer until December 31, 1999.
+The Employment Agreement provides Mr. Bergman with a base salary of \$559,050 for 1999.
+In addition, the Employment Agreement provides for incentive compensation to be determined by the Compensation Committee of the Board of Directors (or, if there is no Compensation Committee, the Board of Directors).
+The Compensation Committee awarded incentive compensation of 3313,000 to Mr. Bergman for 1998.
+Based on the range of incentive compensation provided for in the employment agreement, it is anticipated that incentive compensation will be in the range of \$85,000 to \$485,000 in 1999.
 The Employment Agreement also provides that Mr. Bergman will continue to participate in all benefit, welfare and perquisite plans, policies and programs generally available to either the Company's employees or the Company's senior executive officers.
 The Company provides Mr. Bergman with the use of an automobile and expenses related thereto, and other miscellaneous benefits.
-If Mr. Bergman's employment with the Company is terminated by the Company without cause or terminated by Mr. Bergman following a material breach by the Company of the Employment Agreement which is not cured during the requisite period for cure of such breach, Mr. Bergman will receive all amounts then owed to him as salary and deferred compensation and any benefits accrued and owed to him or his beneficiaries under the then applicable benefit plans, programs and policies of the Company.
-In addition, Mr. Bergman will receive as severance pay, 100% of his then annual base salary and a payment equal to the account balance or accrued benefit Mr. Bergman would have been credited with under each pension plan maintained by the Company, in each case assuming the Company would have continued contributions until the natural expiration of the Employment Agreement, less Mr. Bergman's vested account balance or accrued benefits under each pension plan.
+If Mr. Bergman's employment with the Company is terminated by the Company without cause or is terminated by Mr. Bergman following a material breach by the Company of the Employment Agreement which is not cured during the requisite period for cure of such breach, Mr. Bergman will receive all amounts then owed to him as salary and deferred compensation and any benefits accrued and owed to him or his beneficiaries under the then applicable benefit plans, programs and policies of the Company.
+In addition, Mr. Bergman will receive, as severance pay, 100% of his then annual base salary and a payment equal to the account balance or accrued benefit Mr. Bergman would have been credited with under each pension plan maintained by the Company, in each case assuming the Company would have continued contributions until the natural expiration of the Employment Agreement, less Mr. Bergman's vested account balance or accrued benefits under each pension plan.
 Unless the Employment Agreement is terminated for cause or pursuant to Mr. Bergman's voluntary resignation, the Company will continue the participation of Mr. Bergman and his family in the health and medical plans, policies and programs in effect with respect to senior executive officers of the Company and their families.
 Coverage for Mr. Bergman and his spouse will continue from the end of Mr. Bergman's employment until their respective deaths, and coverage for his children will continue until their attainment of the age of twenty-one.